JvanKatwijk/qt-dab/README.md

 Be aware that when using SDRconnect, Qt-DAB processes input with a rate of 2048000 Samples/second.
 When connected over a network to the SDRconnect server, it sends - with a samplerate of 2000000 (which is converted to the required rate of 2048000),  4 bytes per sample over the network.
 My wifi cannot handle that.

+![7.2](/res/read_me/sdrconnect.png?raw=true)

-The same applies to using the other servers.
+The same restriction applies to using the other servers.
 The **rtl_tcp** server sends 2 byte samples, i.e. a payload of 4096000 bytes per second; the 16 bit spyServer sends 4 byte samples (with an even higher rate), all leading to a transmission rate that a regular WiFi cannot handle.

-![7.2](/res/read_me/sdrconnect.png?raw=true)

 Qt-DAB furthermore supports
   * **Soapy** (Linux only, not included in the AppImage), a renewed Soapy interface driver is even able to handle other samplerates than the required 2048000 (limited to the range 2000000 ..
 4000000).